tonyhathuc/lab-SQLtoPythonViz/README.md

-lab-SQLtoPythonViz
+(lab-SQLtoPythonViz)
-A lab from Ironhack to practice SQL queries, data wrangling in Python and visualization in Python and Tableau
+- A lab from Ironhack to practice SQL queries, data wrangling in Python and visualization in Python and Tableau

-# Instructions copied from Ironhacks' repo

 # Lab | End to End : SQL query & Data Wrangling in Python & Visualise in Python or Tableau